-The citizens advice service across Scotland forms the country's largest independent advice network.
-Citizen advice bureaux are the key frontline service that hundreds of thousands of people turn to and they deal with over half a million new issues every year.
-During 2010/11 bureaux dealt with 203,462 new benefit issues for clients - just over a third of all issues brought to bureaux.
-We expect welfare reform changes will put exceptional pressure on advice services across the country.
+In addition, we would like you to be aware of the impact of this legislation on Scotland's citizens advice service.
+We fully expect welfare reform changes to put exceptional pressure on advice services across the country.
 Our experience is that changes to benefit entitlement are the number one driver of advice need at citizens advice bureaux.
 Problems with welfare will also lead to increased need for debt, housing, consumer, relationship and many other areas of advice.